tjovicic/google-drive-client/README.md

 # Google Drive client

-It is a simple Google Drive client for accessing files and shared drives deployed in GCP Cloud Run.
+It is a simple Google Drive client for accessing files and shared drives.
+Deployed in GCP Cloud Run.

 ## Run